WurthElektronik/FeatherWings/Sensor2CloudConnectivity/azure/README.md

 * **Pricing and scale tier**: Your selected tier.
 You can choose from several tiers, depending on how many features you want and how many messages you send through your solution per day.
 The free tier is intended for testing and evaluation.
 It allows 500 devices to be connected to the hub and up to 8,000 messages per day.
 Each Azure subscription can create one IoT hub in the free tier.

-If you are working through a Quickstart for IoT Hub device streams, select the free tier.
+If you are working through a Quick start for IoT Hub device streams, select the free tier.

 * **IoT Hub units**: The number of messages allowed per unit per day depends on your hub's pricing tier.
 For example, if you want the hub to support ingress of 700,000 messages, you choose two S1 tier units.
 For details about the other tier options, see [Choosing the right IoT Hub tier](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-scaling).